Lightsaver7/Products/stemlab_125_14/stemlab_125_14.rst

 .. note::

     Please note that this documentation gets edited sporadically.
-You can find the most up-to-date information here |hardware_docs|.
+You can find the most up-to-date information |hardware_docs|.

 .. toctree::
     :maxdepth: 1